This page contains a chronological list of assignments and the topics we are covering each week as well as the readings.

 Frameworks and Theories: Diffusion and Adoption

-Week 5 – Due 3 February at 9 am
+Week 5 – Due 26 April at noon

 We’ve Been Down This Road Before: From The Telegraph To The Radio